 Intense grief happens because we are not in acceptance that our loved ones have left us.
 Besides having the right type of company that supports you as needed, here are a few things you can do to support yourself and accept the loss.

 1) The first place to start with is yourself.
-Remember you still have a body to take care of and responsibilities to fulfill while you are going emotional trauma.
+Remember you still have a body to take care of and responsibilities to fulfill while you are going through emotional trauma.
 Make sure you are eating well, exercising and have a good sleep schedule.
 Self neglect makes it longer to come out of the pain.

 2) Truly understand all things are impermanent.
 The grief of loss is intense when we have not realized our own mortality and that of those who are with us.
 Everything that is born has to die.
 If we understand this one aspect, we are better equipped to handle these situations.